 Articles Related to this Video:

-If you are considering having a fusion surgery, the surgeon will probably ask you to quit smoking.
-The reason this is so necessary is because nicotine kills.
-There are two cell types, one that grows bone and one that eats bone and the nicotine kills the one that grows bone.
-So, all that leaves is the one that is eating the cells.
-That really greatly decreases the chances someone’s going to get a solid fusion.
-Any type of fusion surgery a patient may undergo is a major surgery so they need to have the best biological situation that’s going to lead to a successful surgery.
-There would be no point in going through an elective surgery if they wouldn’t have the best chance of healing from it.
+If you considering on having a fusion surgery, your surgeon will probably ask you to quit smoking.
+The reason this is so necessary is because nicotine kills bone.
+There are two cell lines, one that grows bone and one that eats bone and the nicotine kills the one that grows the bone.
+So, all that leaves is the bone-eating cells.
+And that really greatly decreases the chance that someone’s going to get a solid fusion.
+Any type of fusion surgery that a patient may undergo is major surgery so they need to have the best biological situation that is gonna be a successful surgery.
+There would be no point in going through an elective surgery if they didn’t have the best chance of healing from it.

-There are fortunately some newer treatments for quitting smoking.
-The newest one now is a medication called Chantix, which actually binds to the receptor for nicotine in the brain and is very effective in helping patients quit smoking.
+There are fortunately now some newer treatments for quitting smoking.
+The newest one now is a medication called Chantix, which actually binds to the receptor for nicotine in the brain and has been very effective in helping patients quit smoking.

 If you are having difficulty quitting smoking, work with your doctor.
 There’s oftentimes other things that can help — besides just medications such as support groups, so you don’t have to go it alone.

 The really important thing is that you do quit smoking.